-Before submitting your application form, remember to go back and check consistency across all sections.
+Before submitting your application form, remember to check for consistency across all sections.
 Ensure that your project activities are clearly linked to your proposed targets, expected outcomes and budget.

 Please remember to complete all sections of the application form.
 Leaving sections blank could reduce your chances of securing funding.